Sant Francesc de s'Estany: Illa des Penjats

-At this most southerly point and just a few meters of the coast is Penjat island or Illa des Penjats (Hangman’s island).
+At this most southerly point and just a few meters of the coast is Penjat island or Illa des Penjats (Hangman's island).
 This small rocky island was once a place of execution.
 The bodies of executed pirates were left hanging here from gallows to act as a warning to other would be pirates.
 The island is lozenge shaped running north to south and is 150.46 m wide and 651.72 m long.

 Lighthouse

 At the south eastern end of the island is the Illa des Penjats lighthouse.
 The building is of a rectangular shape with the light tower rising from the structure.
 There are also two wings, which were added on the side after the lighting apparatus was changed.
 The building is constructed of stone blocks and is whitewashed.
-The lighthouse was built to guide shipping through the narrow straight of Es Freus which lies between Ibiza and Formentera.
+The lighthouse was built to guide shipping through the narrow strait of Es Freus which lies between Ibiza and Formentera.

 Posidonia Seagrass Meadows

-The sea around these islands and in the straight of Es Freus has been designated a UNESCO World Heritage Site on account of the Neptune Grass or Mediterranean tapeweed meadows (Posidonia oceanica) which can be found here.
+The sea around these islands and in the strait of Es Freus has been designated a UNESCO World Heritage Site on account of the Neptune Grass or Mediterranean tapeweed meadows (Posidonia oceanica) which can be found here.
 The clarity and purity of the waters surrounding the islands of Ibiza and Formentera derives largely from this vast meadow of seagrass and the fact that they have been protected and kept in a pristine condition.
 The flourishing meadows encourage an exceptional range of well-preserved biological communities.
 This rich biodiversity reflects the fact that these meadows are a larder as well as a nursery for the offspring of a vast array of species.
 The meadows are a vital part of the eco-system of the sea here with each hectare of meadow producing no less than twenty-one tons of oxygen each 24-hour period.